joshuadavidnelson/disable-blog/readme.txt

 * Hide other post-related reading options, except Search Engine Visibility

 == Upgrade Notice ==

+= 0.4.5 =
+* Remove the functionality hiding the Settings > Writing admin page, allow this option to be re-enabled via the older filter.
+This page used to be entirely related to posts, but is also used to select the editor type (Gutenberg vs Classic).

 = 0.4.4 =
 * Hide the Settings > Writing menu item, which shows up with Disable Comments enabled everywhere.
 Thanks to @dater for identifying.